doom/pegomancy/README.md

 - the `+` operator can be used to allow repeating an expression one or more times
 - the `?` operator can be used to make an expression optional

 Items are unnamed by default, but can be named using the `:` operator, as in `op:'+'`, which gives the name `op` to the `'+'` atom.

-Note that atoms can be concatenated: `'(' expr ')'` will match an opening parenthesis, then what the `expr` rule matches, then a closing parenthesis.

 #### Alternatives

 Some rules might allow multiple possibilities: for example, the `atom` rule in the above grammar can match either an integer or a parenthesized expression.
 The notion of alternative is expressed in the grammar using the `|` operator.

 ## Parse results